Damian34/git-repository-reader/README.md

 ## Summary

-I planned to build a project consisting of at least 2 microservices and a message queue system like Kafka, mainly because at the time I had no such example in my repository.
+I built the project with **2 microservices** communicating through **Apache Kafka**, primarily to have a portfolio example of a distributed system.
-At first, I was looking for a reasonably simple data source to fetch and process (ideally without the need to use Selenium).
+Initially, I wanted a simple data source for the app.
+Something that didn’t require scraping tools like Selenium.
-I ended up choosing Git repositories.
-It seemed straightforward at first, but as I dug deeper into how Git is structured, things got complicated.
+I chose **Git repositories**.
+It seemed straightforward, but once I started analyzing Git’s internal structure, it turned out to be a surprisingly complex graph..

-### What's under the hood of a Git repository?
+### How a Git Repository Looks and Works?

-Git data has a graph structure.
+Git data has a **graph** structure.
 I tried working with tools like **JGit** and **Git CLI**.
 A branch in Git is just a reference (a HEAD pointer) to a commit in this graph.
-You can traverse it in any direction.
+You can navigate the repository history in any direction with checkouts.
 Branches can have many merges from top (e.g. merging `dev` into `main`) and bottom (e.g. creating `dev` from `main`, pulling changes from other branches, etc.).

 This means a branch can have multiple splits from top and bottom.